MogiePete/zabbix-systemd-service-monitoring/README.md

 NOTES
 ------------

+Blacklist Option:

 This assumes you have disabled all unnecessary services prior to enabling the template.
 Any service that is enabled and not running will result in an alert.

-If you cannot, use the service_discovery_blacklist to add services that you don’t want to monitor.
+If you cannot, use the service\_discovery\_blacklist to add services that you don’t want to monitor.

-Additionally this excludes getty and autovt which are not reported by systemctl with the tty and will result in an error.
+Additionally, this excludes getty and autovt which are not reported by systemctl with the tty and will result in an error.

+Whitelist Option:

+I have added the whitelist option as a way allow users to select the services they wish to monitor.

+To do so modify the service\_discovery\_whitelist which is already populated with sshd|zabbix-agent.

 Testing
 -------